 If necessary ask your reproductive specialist to arrange for the removal of polyps or fibroids affecting the lining or other internal structural impediments.

-In the case of adenomyosis (a form of endometriosis in the uterus wall that can affect implantation), a programme of chinese herbs and acupuncture is useful.
-It may take several months to improve the uterine lining quality, but it is often very effective, if you persist with treatment.
+In the case of adenomyosis (a form of endometriosis in the uterus wall that can affect implantation), a programme of chinese herbs and acupuncture may be useful.
+It may take several months to improve the symptoms.

 Improve blood flow to the uterus.

 Electro-stimulation of acupuncture points on the abdomen has been shown to improve blood flow to the uterus.
 It has also been shown to significantly improve the appearance of the lining (remember that trilaminar appearance?) and the rate of embryo implantation, and pregnancy.